-- Online versions of the documentation are shipped as part of the OpenVMS Online Documentation Library on CD-ROM and on the OpenVMS layered product CD-ROM. - Printed copies of the documentation are available as a separate order. - New features are documented extensively in the Release Notes.
+- Online versions of the documentation are shipped as part of the OpenVMS Online Documentation Library on CD-ROM and on the OpenVMS layered product CD-ROM. - Printed copies of the documentation are available as a separate order. - An optional X.25 documentation set covering accounting, X.29, and X.25 Mail is available as a separate order. - New features are documented extensively in the Release Notes.